 Lake Pontchartrain Basin Foundation staff also welcomes those who wish to volunteer in our office.
 Office volunteers regularly offer their time and talents throughout the year.
 Their assistance is invaluable.
 Learn more

 9 a.m. – 11:30 a.m. around Lake Pontchartrain

 Picnic follows for Participants

 Debris picked up by volunteers is recorded in Ocean Conservancy’s new data collection app, Clean Swell, or on data cards that catalogue and quantify the types and amounts of trash collected.
-LPBF forwards this data to the local parishes so they can document the debris entering the local drainage canals and ultimately the lake.
+LPBF forwards this data to the Ocean Conservancy to be included in its International Coastal Cleanup master database of marine debris.

-To say thank you to the volunteers, on Spring Sweep day LPBF’s Spring Sweep partners provide snacks or picnics for registered participants.
+To say thank you to the volunteers, on Beach Sweep day LPBF’s Beach Sweep partners provide a picnic for registered participants.
 The picnic serves as a way to bring together everyone to celebrate the clean sweep of our region.
 Beach Sweep is an excellent avenue for stewardship and education/outreach.
-This year will be a wonderful opportunity to again help take care of the healthy resource our lake has become.
-Call 504-836-2238 to volunteer.
+It provides a wonderful opportunity to help in keeping Lake Pontchartrain swimmable.